Eating Well as You Age

 Vitamin D – We get most of our vitamin D intake—essential to absorbing calcium and boosting muscles—through sun exposure and certain foods (fatty fish, egg yolk, and fortified milk).
 With age, our skin is less efficient at synthesizing vitamin D, so consult your doctor about supplementing your diet with fortified foods or a multivitamin, especially if you’re obese or have limited sun exposure.

 Eating foods high in dietary fiber can do so much more than keep you regular.
 It can lower your risk for heart disease, stroke, and diabetes, improve the health of your skin, help you lose weight, and boost your immune system and overall health.
+As you age, your digestion becomes less efficient, so it’s important to include enough fiber in your diet.
 Women over 50 should aim to eat at least 21 grams of fiber per day, men over 50 at least 30 grams a day.
 Unfortunately, most of us aren’t getting even half those amounts.

 - In general, the more natural and unprocessed the food, the higher it is in fiber.